0%

 Having Fun At The Pa-Auk Dentist Clinic (Repost/refurbish from June, 2015*)

 Because dentists are very expensive in America and the Pa-Auk dental clinic has pretty good sanitary conditions (for Myanmar), I went for a checkup before my trip to Hawai’i.
-Usually in Asia, you only go to a dentist when there is pain but I had some sensitivity I wanted to get checked and I waited for the Saturday dentist who is known on the street as “the old retired dentist who takes his time and does a good job.
+Usually in Asia, you only go to a dentist when there is pain but I had some sensitivity I wanted to get checked and I waited for the Saturday dentist who is known on the street as “the old retired dentist who takes his time and does a good job.”
+He is a volunteer like the other two dentists and two medical doctors who visit our in-house monastery clinic.

 The standing marble Buddha at Pyin Oo Lwin Pa-Auk